 Thank you for bearing with my reconsideration request.
 My website (website name) has recently received a penalty for unnatural links.
-Unfortunately I was not aware that my SEOs have used the wrong tactics to hike my website in the search engines and I was not aware of low quality back links and over optimized anchor texts as such.
+Unfortunately, I was not aware that my SEOs have used the wrong tactics to hike my website in the search engines and I was not aware of low-quality backlinks and over-optimized anchor texts as such.
 I do remember purchasing a link package from the SEO Company (Name of Company), but I was informed that these were 100% manually written and organically obtained links.
 I claim full responsibility for their carelessness and I no longer employ them.

-To recover from the penalty, I bought link audit service from this company (Name of Company).
+To recover from the penalty, I bought a link audit service from this company (Name of Company).
 After receiving the entire backlink report, I have analyzed all the backlinks along with the help of a professional and got some of the webmasters to remove my link from their website.
-However, as I have unintentionally become a victim of link farming scheme, there are a lot of websites that are not actively moderated.
+However, as I have unintentionally become a victim of link farming schemes, there are a lot of websites that are not actively moderated.
 I have sent an email to all the websites and the ones that cooperated and removed my link are mentioned in the first half of the disavow.txt file.